If lemony desserts are your favorites, they certainly are mine, you will love this Vegan Lemon Cake with a lemon curd topping.

 - 1 cup almond flour

-- 1 tbsp tapioca flour (also called tapioca starch)
+- 1 tablespoon tapioca flour (also called tapioca starch)

 - 1 recipe vegan lemon curd